 This historic Madrid structure was once home to one of Spain’s most celebrated writers, Félix Lope de Vega Carpio, who spent the last 25 years of his life here.
 Lope de Vega is Spain’s most famous playwright, sometimes referred to as ‘the Shakespeare of Spanish literature.’
 In his lifetime he wrote over 2,000 plays.
 It is also one of the few three-story houses that still remains from the 16th century.
-The home now functions as a museum, telling not only the story of Lope de Vega’s life and work but also of everyday life in Spain’s Golden Age of Literature.
+The Lope de Vega House Museum (Casa Museo Lope de Vega) today not only tells the story of Lope de Vega’s life and work, but also of everyday life in Spain’s Golden Age of Literature.
 Period features such as whale-oil lamps and historic furniture bring the past to life.
 The bedrooms, his study, kitchen, and prayer room have been carefully preserved restored.
 Visitors can also see the courtyard and gardens where he would often sit to write.